It’s Time | Opening Fall 2019

 Groundbreaking took place when preliminary site work and foundation preparation was completed in the fall of 2017.
 CDI has been selected as General Contractor, and they anticipate being on site by mid-summer 2018.
 The project will progress rapidly once they are present.
 The Museum is scheduled to open in the fall of 2019.

 Don’t miss out on the excitement as our opening draws near.
 There will be lots of announcements celebrating construction milestones, fundraising successes, and archive donations – plus invitations to educational events and seminars.
-Stay up-to-date by registering for our monthly newsletters.
+Stay up-to-date by registering for our newsletters.